uabrc/uabrc.github.io/docs/workflow_solutions/using_conda.md

 ##### Key Things To Remember

 1. Exploring Package Documentation: For each package, check the documentation to understand its features, version history, and compatibility.
-Documentation can often be found on the Anaconda Cloud package page under the "Documentation" or "Homepage" link shared above in this tutorial.

 1. Regularly consider updating your environment file to manage dependencies and maintain compatible software environments.
 Also newer software tends to resolve older bugs, consequently improving the state of science.